BioJulia/BufIO.jl/docs/src/index.md

 * `BufWriter <: AbstractBufWriter`: A type that wraps a `Base.IO` to provide the `AbstractBufWriter` interface
 * `CursorReader <: AbstractBufReader`: Wrap any contiguous, memory of bytes into a stateful reader
 * `IOReader <: Base.IO`: A type that wraps an `AbstractBufReader` and provides the `Base.IO` interface
-* `VecWriter <: AbstractBufWriter`: A faster and simpler analogue of `IOBuffer` used to construct data (e.g. strings) by writing to it
+* `VecWriter <: AbstractBufWriter`: A faster and simpler alternative to IOBuffer usable e.g. to build strings.

 ## Examples
 See usage examples in the sidebar to the left